nasif-raihan/Tasks/task_two/readme.md

 # Simple CRUD App

 This Django-based CRUD (Create, Read, Update, Delete) app provides basic functionalities for managing data entities.
 Users can perform operations such as adding, deleting, retrieving, and updating data through a simple web interface.
+In this Django project, **MySQL** has been chosen as the relational database management system (RDBMS), and Django's Object-Relational Mapping (ORM) is used to interact with the MySQL database.
+The combination of Django and MySQL provides a powerful and flexible foundation for developing web applications with robust data storage and retrieval capabilities.

 ## Features